darinz/DL/11_Optimization/README.md

 This section covers advanced optimization techniques and training strategies for deep learning models, focusing on efficiency, scalability, and performance improvements.

+> **Key Insight:** Mastering optimization techniques is crucial for training state-of-the-art models efficiently and at scale.

+> **Did you know?** Many breakthroughs in deep learning (e.g., GPT-3, AlphaFold) were made possible by advances in optimization and large-scale training!

 ## Overview

 Modern deep learning training requires sophisticated optimization techniques to handle large models, limited computational resources, and distributed environments.
 This section explores key methods for optimizing training processes and improving model performance.

+> **Geometric Intuition:** Think of optimization as tuning a race car—not just the engine (model), but also the tires (precision), pit stops (gradient accumulation), and teamwork (distributed/federated learning) all matter for winning the race.

 ## Topics Covered